yzhai64/fh-agents-course/units/en/unit2/smolagents/code_agents.md

 ### Using a Custom Tool to Prepare the Menu

 Now that we have selected a playlist, we need to organize the menu for the guests.
-Again, Alfred can take advantage of smolagents to do so.
+Again, Alfred can take advantage of `smolagents` to do so.
 Here, we use the `@tool` decorator to define a custom function that acts as a tool.
 We'll cover tool creation in more detail later, so for now, we can simply run the code.

-As you can see, the generated tool is included in the `tools` list.
+As you can see in the example below, we will create a tool using `@tool` decorator and include it in the `tools` list.

 ```python
 from smolagents import CodeAgent, tool